keenanpayne/keenanpayne.com/type/portfolio.md

       limit: 1
   - type: cta
     heading: "Interested in working together?"
-    subheading: "I'm scheduled out until the end of 2022 but I am interested in talking with folks who want to collaborate next year."
+    subheading: "I'm booked until until Q2 2023, but I'm interested in talking with folks who want to collaborate in Q3–Q4."
     link:
       text: "Get in touch"
       url: "/contact"